oteinone/outdoors-sports-map/README.md

 The Outdoor Exercise Map is an open communications channel for checking the condition of outdoor sports facilities in Helsinki, Espoo, Vantaa and Kirkkonummi.
 The Outdoor Exercise Map helps the inhabitants of the municipality find up-to-date information on the City's outdoor sports services.
 Currently, the services encompasses the skiing tracks, ice-skating fields, swimming places and other public outdoor services maintained by the cities.

+This fork was created because original ulkoliikunta.fi site did

 ## Architecture

 This is a full-stack application with the following structure: